How to Setup STM32 Blue Pill (STM32F103C8) with Rust on Linux: A Complete Guide for Beginners

 Microcontroller STM32F103C8 (Blue Pill)

-The STM32F103C8 (Blue Pill) is a microcontroller powered by a 32-bit ARM Cortex-M3 CPU, with a clock frequency of up to 72MHz, 20KB of SRAM, and flash memory variants of 64KB or 128KB.
-For more detailed specifications, you can refer to the STM32F103C8 page.
-In this tutorial, we will be using the STM32F103C8T6 minimum system development board Blue Pill.
-You can use other boards equipped with the STM32F103C8 microcontroller, such as the old Black Pill or Maple Mini.
+The STM32F103C8 (Blue Pill) is a microcontroller powered by a 32-bit ARM Cortex-M3 CPU, running at a frequency of up to 72MHz, featuring 20KB of SRAM, and a 64KB flash memory variant.
+More detailed specifications regarding the STM32F103C8 can be found on the STM32F103C8 page.
+In this tutorial, we will be using the STM32F103C8T6 Blue Pill minimum system development board.
+You can also use other boards equipped with the STM32F103C8 microcontroller, such as the older Black Pill or the Maple Mini.

 ST-LINK USB Downloader Debuger

-The ST-LINK USB Downloader/Debugger acts as the interface between your PC or laptop and the STM32F103C8, allowing us to program the microcontroller directly from the computer.
-The ST-LINK utilizes the Single Wire Interface Module (SWIM), SWD (Serial Wire Debug), and JTAG interfaces to connect to the STM32.
-However, the ST-LINK USB Debugger/Downloader we are using this time only supports SWIM and SWD interfaces; therefore, we will be using the SWD interface.
+The ST-LINK USB Downloader Debugger acts as a bridge between the PC/laptop and the STM32F103C8, enabling us to program the STM32F103C8 directly from the PC/laptop.
+The ST-LINK USB Downloader Debugger typically utilizes Single Wire Interface Module (SWIM), Serial Wire Debugging (SWD), and JTAG interfaces to connect to the STM32F103C8.
+However, the ST-LINK USB Downloader Debugger I am using this time only supports SWIM and SWD interfaces, so we will be using the SWD interface.

 Software Setup